zzhao71/zzhao71.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/), where I am fortunate to be advised by [Anjalie Field](https://anjalief.github.io/) and [Yinzhi Cao](https://yinzhicao.org/).
+I am a first-year Ph.D. student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/), where I am fortunate to be co-advised by [Anjalie Field](https://anjalief.github.io/) and [Yinzhi Cao](https://yinzhicao.org/).

 My research focuses on developing algorithms and systems for trustworthy AI, specifically addressing safety, privacy, and alignment challenges in large language and vision models.